-In an effort to put a stop to this ‘freeloading’, digital publishing company Alex Springer has waged a years-long campaign against German-based developer Eyeo GmbH, the company behind Adblock Plus.
+In an effort to put a stop to this ‘freeloading’, digital publishing company Axel Springer has waged a years-long campaign against German-based developer Eyeo GmbH, the company behind Adblock Plus.

 The publisher, which owns Bild and Die Welt, among others, claimed that AdBlock Plus and its users undermined its business model.
 However, after trips through regional and eventually Germany’s Supreme Court, in April 2018 Adblock Plus and Eyeo GmbH came out on top.

 Now, a year later, Axel Springer has returned for another bite of the cherry.
 This time the publisher claims that AdBlock Plus infringes copyright.
 The company’s complaint, reported on by Heise.de, appears to push the boundaries of what is generally accepted as infringement.

 “Advertising blockers change the programming code of websites and thus directly access the legally protected offer of publishers,” says Claas-Hendrik Soehring, head of media law at Axel Springer.

 “In the long term, they will not only damage a central financing basis for digital

 Until the actual complaint is made available (according to Heise it is yet to be served) the precise details behind the complaint are open to speculation.
 However, considering the way AdBlock Plus works, it seems unlikely that a browser plug-in could in any way change code on its digital platforms.

 It’s a point not lost on Eyeo, which totally rejects the claim.

 “The argument that we intervene in the ‘programming code of websites’, I would like to call almost absurd,” Eyeo’s spokesperson said in a statement.